General Electric insurance called 'risky' by Fitch; shares fall again

 GE stepped up its defense of its insurance accounting on Monday.

-On Tuesday, the U.S. conglomerate reiterated comments it made on Monday in response to the Markopolos report.
-“Our current reserves are well-supported for our long-term care portfolio characteristics,” GE said.
+On Tuesday, the U.S. conglomerate reiterated comments it made on Monday here in response to the Markopolos report.
+"Our current reserves are well-supported for our long-term care portfolio characteristics," GE said.
 It provided details about how it set key assumptions used in determining its level of reserves.

 The reports by Markopolos and Fitch reignite debate about whether GE has set aside enough money to cover its long-term care liabilities or will need to put up many billions more, potentially upending its plan to strengthen its fragile finances.